mozman/ezdxf/docs/source/render/mesh.rst

 This is an extended version of :class:`MeshVertexMerger`.
-Location of merged vertices is the average location of all vertices with the same key, this needs extra memory and runtime in comparision to :class:`MeshVertexMerger` and also does not support transformations.
+Location of merged vertices is the average location of all vertices with the same key, this needs extra memory and runtime in comparision to :class:`MeshVertexMerger` and this class also does not support transformations.

 .. autoclass:: MeshAverageVertexMerger